cyanreg/avtransport/draft-avtransport-spec.md

 The `language` field MUST be formatted as a **subtag**, according to the [IETF BPC 47](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

+The `language_tag` field MUST be formatted as described in IETF RFC 5646, section `2.1.
+Syntax`.
+It provides more detailed information than the `language` field, including regional variation and script.

 The `date` field MUST be formatted according to the [IETF RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339).